Laoode/EduView/README.md

 ## Background
 ### The Problem
 Let’s talk about a problem in education that’s been around forever: cheating during exams.
 I’m working on another project that combines AI and education, and this time, I’m diving into how we can tackle cheating in both online and offline exams.
-Education is super important—it’s the foundation of knowledge for us humans.
+Education is super important, it’s the foundation of knowledge for us humans.
 But with the rise of powerful AI tools today, cheating has become a bigger challenge than ever.

 In recent years, especially after global emergencies like the pandemic, cheating in exam rooms (both traditional and online) has been a big issue.
 Back in the day, proctors had to manually watch students to catch cheaters, but now we’re starting to use technology to help.
 Still, it’s not enough.
-Students have always been super creative when it comes to cheating—think notes hidden under their shoes or formulas written on a soda bottle label!
+Students have always been super creative when it comes to cheating, think notes hidden under their shoes or formulas written on a soda bottle label!
 But now, with technology, cheating has gone to a whole new level.
 Tools like ChatGPT make it so easy for students to look up answers, and it’s making life harder for teachers to catch them.

 Here’s some data to show how big this problem is.
 Between 2002 and 2015, Dr. Donald McCabe and the International Center for Academic Inquiry surveyed over 70,000 high school students in the US.
 They found that 58% admitted to cheating on a test, 64% admitted to plagiarism, and a shocking 95% said they’ve cheated in some way.
 That’s a lot!